TEMPERAMENTS III: PythagoreanEntire Contents Copyright © 2016 CBH

 Pythagorean tuning is represented in the circle of keys at the right.
 The “0” denotes all the fifths tuned absolutely pure.
 The comma occurs in the untuned interval from G♯ to E♭, denoted by the “-1” because it is narrow by one whole Pythagorean comma.
 This interval sounds hideous, and well-deserving of its name, the wolf.
 To reduce its severity, we may divide the comma and move it to different locations around the circle in subsequent temperaments.

 As a coincidence, you actually have four aurally-in-tune major thirds, but these oocur in keys which are probably unused at this time in musical history.
-The notes forming these perfect thirds are connected by the straight lines in the diagram.
+The notes forming these pure thirds are connected by the straight lines in the diagram.
 Unfortunately, all the other thirds are very wide—more out of tune, in fact, than the Equal Temperament we have become so used to on the piano.
 These wide thirds are not a problem if you choose the appropriate music.

 When you are happy with your middle octave, you must bring the rest of your instrument into tune with what you have done.
 Tune down in octaves, and up in octaves, then bring the other choirs into tune with your first register by proceeding from bass to treble, checking as you go.
-Those fifths that are perfect in the middle of the keyboard where you set the bearings, should also be perfect throughout the entire compass..
+Those fifths that are pure in the middle of the keyboard where you set the bearings, should also be pure throughout the entire compass..

 Wanna explore some more?
 Let’s see what Grammateus did to improve the wolf.